hydraulic-software/conveyor/guidebook/docs/configs/electron.md

 Be aware of the following caveats:

 * There's no API to control or monitor updates yet.
 Note that such an API doesn't necessarily make sense on some platforms e.g. Linux where the user's package manager will apply updates, or on Windows where the app can be updated silently in the background when it's not running.
-* Conveyor doesn't make ASAR files at the moment, so all files will be shipped unpacked.
-If your app consists of very large numbers of small files this may reduce performance.
-You could use a bundler, or [make an asar file yourself](https://github.com/electron/asar) and supply it as an input to work around this limitation.
 * You should remove any code that invokes Squirrel.

 ## stdlib config